 Lifespan: In captivity, this bird can easily live 25 to 30+ years with the right care & diet.

 Caring: This is not a bird you should plan to leave confined in a cage most of the time.
 The blue-crowned conure is a highly social bird that spends its time in a flock when living in the wild—in captivity, you will need to serve the function of its flock-mates.
 Your conure will want to be out of the cage and interacting with you for as much of the time as it can talk you into.
 Since it is usually not possible for your pet to be out of the cage all the time, give it a good, spacious enclosure and fill it with good toys that it can chew, which will provide it with both exercise and stimulation.
 Be prepared to give your bird at least 3 to 4 hours of time out of the cage each day.
 A freestanding play structure somewhere outside the cage is a good idea.
 Many owners report that a blue-crowned conure is much happier when it has another bird as a companion.
 It may also be happier if you leave a television or radio playing when you need to leave the bird alone in the house.

 In the wild, conures are known to bathe daily, and in captivity, they need a bath at least weekly, and more often if possible.
 Frequent bathing will keep the feathers and skin healthy, and the act of bathing your bird under a spray mist of lukewarm water also offers valuable interaction time with your pet.

-DIET/FEEDING: In the wild, blue-crowned conures normally feast on a varied diet of fresh fruits, vegetables, nuts, berries, and grains.
-Conures in captivity need an equally varied diet consisting of fresh fruits and high-quality pellets.
+Diet / Feeding: In the wild, blue-crowned conures normally feast on a varied diet of fresh fruits, vegetables, nuts, berries, and grains.
+Conures in captivity need an equally varied diet consisting of fresh fruits and high-quality pellets, and respond well to Australian Blend Goldenfeast..
 Conures and most parrots that are fed a diet of only seeds and nuts often have serious health issues.